 He worked for the Republican US Senator Bob Dole, the EU Commissioner Lord Brittan and for David Cameron during the Conservative leadership contest.

-He has links and has shown support for right-wing free-markets think tanks which are advocating a hard-Brexit and cutting regulation to ensure global trade deals.
+Bethell has links and has shown support for right-wing, free-market think tanks which are advocating a “hard” Brexit and cutting regulation to ensure global trade deals.

-Bethell is the co-author of two papers published by the Centre for Policy Studies, a free-market organisation founded by Sir Keith Joseph and Margaret Thatcher to promote an ideology of small state and economic liberalism.
-The group operates out of 57 Tufton Street, also home to the pro-Brexit Institute for Free Trade and Institute of Economic Affairs (IEA).
+Bethell previously co-authored a report published by the Centre for Policy Studies, a free-market organisation founded by Sir Keith Joseph and Margaret Thatcher to promote an ideology of small state and economic liberalism.
+The think tank is based at 57 Tufton Street, also home to the pro-Brexit Institute for Free Trade and Institute of Economic Affairs (IEA).

-He also worked a short stint at Policy Exchange, a centre-right think tank, and remains close to the organisation, attending its 2018 summer party.
+According to his Linkedin profile, he worked briefly as Communications Director at Policy Exchange, a centre-right think tank, and remains close to the organisation, attending its 2018 summer party.